ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 An integration test relaxes the in-memory and zero-dependency constraints

 of unit tests.
 As a result, integration tests tend to run slower and integrate with code-under-test at a higher level.
-When they run in a different process from code under test, they re usually exercising an externally exposed contract, such as an API. is means that internal refactors that don't change
+When they run in a different process from code under test, they're usually exercising an externally exposed contract, such as an API. is means that internal refactors that don't change

 API behavior tend to go unnoticed by an integration test, making these tests overall less brittle but also less likely to detect smaller side effects.